Home

 May 12, 2026

-Is artificial intelligence becoming a decisive lever for sustainable finance, or an additional source of fragility for our energy, economic and social systems?
+Is artificial intelligence becoming a decisive driver of sustainable finance, or an additional source of pressure on energy, economic and social systems?

-The Cercle Europe IA & Finance, in partnership with the Institut Louis Bachelier and its PARC Foundation (Paris Agreement Research Commons), is pleased to publish the report of its April 16, 2026 session dedicated to a topic that has become impossible to ignore: the role of artificial intelligence in sustainable finance.
+The Europe AI & Finance Circle, in partnership with the Institute Louis Bachelier and its PARC Foundation (ILB), has published the proceedings of its April 16, 2026 session dedicated to a topic that has become impossible to ignore: the role of artificial intelligence in sustainable finance.

-In his opening remarks, Arnaud de Bresson, Managing Director of the Cercle Europe IA & Finance, outlined the ambition of the initiative: to establish a working group tasked with producing concrete recommendations for the European financial community.
+In his opening remarks, Arnaud de Bresson, Chief Executive Officer of the Europe AI & Finance Circle, outlined the ambition behind the initiative: to establish a working group tasked with developing concrete recommendations for the European financial ecosystem.

-The session featured a keynote address by Anne Le Hénanff, Minister Delegate for Artificial Intelligence and Digital Affairs, who emphasized the urgency of developing AI that is “more sustainable and more resource-efficient.”
+The session featured a keynote address by Anne Le Hénanff, French Minister Delegate for Artificial Intelligence and Digital Affairs, who stressed the urgency of developing AI that is both more sustainable and more resource-efficient.
 She highlighted concerns related to natural resource consumption, employment impacts, and the need for a coordinated European and international approach, notably through a global coalition for sustainable AI bringing together governments and businesses.

-Moderated by Jean Rognetta (France Editor of Project Syndicate, co-founder of the Cercle Europe IA & Finance and of the Qant newsletter), the discussions brought together regulators, bankers, researchers and leading experts through two panel discussions.
+Moderated by Jean Rognetta, France Editor of Project Syndicate and co-founder of both the Europe AI & Finance Circle and the Qant newsletter, the discussions brought together leading regulators, bankers, academics and industry experts through two major roundtables.

-The first panel, dedicated to the ESG footprint of AI, featured:
+The first roundtable, dedicated to the ESG impact of artificial intelligence, featured:

 • Christine Balagué (Professor, Institut Mines-Télécom; Chairholder of the ILB Good in Tech Chair)